kubedb/docs/docs/guides/postgres/scaling/vertical-scaling/overview/index.md

 4. Then, in order to update the resources(for example `CPU`, `Memory` etc.) of the `Postgres` database the user creates a `PostgresOpsRequest` cr.

-5. `KubeDB` enterprise operator watches for `PostgresOpsRequest`.
+5. `KubeDB` Ops Manager watches for `PostgresOpsRequest`.

 6. When it finds one, it halts the `Postgres` object so that the `KubeDB` Provisioner operator doesn't perform any operation on the `Postgres` during the scaling process.

 7. Then the `KubeDB` Ops Manager operator will update resources of the StatefulSet replicas to reach the desired state.

-8. After successful updating of the resources of the StatefulSet's replica, the `KubeDB` enterprise operator updates the `Postgres` object resources to reflect the updated state.
+8. After successful updating of the resources of the StatefulSet's replica, the `KubeDB` Ops Manager updates the `Postgres` object resources to reflect the updated state.

 9. After successful updating of the `Postgres` resources, the `KubeDB` Ops Manager resumes the `Postgres` object so that the `KubeDB` Provisioner operator resumes its usual operations.